Hybridhash/FastAPI-HTMX/README.md

 - Group Management
 - Dashboard for managing users, roles, and groups
 - RESTful API endpoints for CRUD operations
-- HTML templates for web interface
+- HTML templates for the web interface
 - Database migrations with Alembic

 ## To-Do (Future Enhancements)

-- Implement real-time notifications
-- Add support for multiple languages
-- Integrate with third-party services (e.g., Slack, Trello)
-- Enhance the UI/UX with more interactive elements
-- Implement comprehensive unit and integration tests
+- Implement a rate limiter to prevent abuse and ensure fair usage
+- Integrate MinIO object storage for efficient file saving and management
+- Add functionality to allow users to update their passwords
+- Implement a password reset feature on the login page
+- Develop a logging service to track and analyze user activity
+- Implement CSRF protection to enhance security

 ## Setting Up the Project